dfinity/motoko/design/IDL-AS.md

       import Foo "path/to/foo"

-  is treated by `asc` by reading `foo.didl` as if  the developer had run `idcc path/to/foo.didl -o path/to/foo.as`.
+  is treated by `asc` by reading `foo.didl` as if  the developer had run `idlc path/to/foo.didl -o path/to/foo.as`.

 ## Future extensions